 For Creative Writing projects, please upload a sample of creative writing, in English, of approximately 3000 words (prose fiction or non-fiction) or approximately 8 poems.
 This sample should showcase your abilities as a writer, but also reflect your ability to write to a PhD standard.
 We may, further, ask to see a sample of academic or self-reflexive writing, but initial consideration will be on the strength of your creative work.

-PhD in English Studies, French, Linguistics, Religion, Spanish, Translation Studies, Global Cinema
+PhD in English Studies, Publishing Studies, French, Linguistics, Religion, Spanish, Translation Studies, Global Cinema